January 8, 2024

 Every now and again (or on a regular basis), invite outsiders to star as guest speakers or contributors in your community.

-It might be a podcast where you have an industry leader asking questions members pose.
+It might be a podcast where you have industry leaders asking questions members pose.
 It could be a written ask-me-anything (AMA) on social media or internally within your community tool.

 Fintech Marketing Hub regularly invites guest speakers onto its podcasts.